Explore the Program

 - Graduate from a highly respected university with a strong service and social justice mission.

-- Option to obtain additional certifications as a Licensed Professional Counselor (LPC) or Licensed Clinical Professional Counselor (LCPC) in the state of Illinois.
+- Option to obtain additional endorsement as a Director of Special Education or certifications as a Licensed Professional Counselor (LPC) or Licensed Clinical Professional Counselor (LCPC) in the state of Illinois.

 - Think systematically within the education system.